MarcoStb1993/robot_statemachine/statemachine/README.md

 ## Tutorials

 The following section displays some examples and tutorials on how to use the statemachine, starting with the required setup to use the statemachine.
-Afterwards, an example launching the statemachine is presented and then a tutorial on writing and including your own plugin state.
-For an example of a plugin state implementation, see the [statemachine additions package](../statemachine_additions).
+Afterwards, running and launching the statemachine on its own and in a simulation environment is presented.
+The provided GUI and it's controls are shown and a tutorial on writing and including your own plugin state is presented last.

 ### Set up a robot for use with statemachine